BabylonJS/Documentation/content/features/featuresDeepDive/mesh/creation/param/greased_line.md

 #### **instance**

 You can add lines to an existing line whenever you want.
 All you need to is to specify the `instance` option and set a `GreasedLineMesh` instance to it.
-Everytime you add a new line all the data needed to render the line will be recalculted and the buffers will be updated.
+Everytime you add a new line all the data needed to render the line will be recalculated and the buffers will be updated.
 If you are adding many lines to an instance, use the `lazy` option. _Lines added to an instance are joined with the existing mesh_.
 See the examples for code.

 <Playground id="#H1LRZ3#47" title="Instance mode" description="Example of adding lines to an instance and creating a big line mesh with many lines." />